kealanheena/studio_ghibli_api/README.md

       - should have "The Tale of the Princess Kaguya" as the title of the last hash

 ## Versioning
-studio-ghibli-api rubocop version 0.71.0 running bundle install will install rubocop version 0.71.0.
+studio-ghibli-api uses rubocop version 0.71.0 running bundle install will install rubocop version 0.71.0.